timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 3. Do not think that the standard library is ideal for everything
 4. Remember to #include the headers for the facilities you use
 5. Remember that standard-library facilities are defined in namespace std
-6. Prefer strings over C-style strings (a char∗
+6. Prefer strings over C-style strings
 7. iostreams are type sensitive, type-safe, and extensible
 8. Prefer vector<T>, map<K,T>, and unordered_map<K,T> over `T[]`
 9. Know your standard containers and their tradeoffs